Comfy-Org/comfyui-datadog-monitor/README.md

 # ComfyUI Datadog Monitor

-Minimal custom node that enables comprehensive Datadog APM tracing and profiling for ComfyUI.
+Background extension that automatically enables comprehensive Datadog APM tracing and profiling for ComfyUI.
+No UI nodes - runs entirely in the background.

 ## Features